SiLar92/DAT250/deliverables/dat250-expass2.md

 ![](images/db-tables2.1.png?raw=true)

 ## Pending issues:
-- Figure out what is causing the db tables to show up almost empty
+- Figure out what is causing the db tables to show up almost empty as shown above.
-- Complete Experiment 2
+- Complete Experiment 2, currently have a rough framework for the datastructures, but need to finish implementing and test to see that everything works as I want it to when starting the db and adding to it.